MushroomObserver/mushroom-observer/TEST_FAILURE_NOTES.md

 Expected false to be truthy.

 ```
-# undefine path for StringIO
+# undefined path for StringIO

 Error 4 is perhaps a Rails / actionpack / rack-test bug.
 Is there a work-around, i.e., Can we modify the MO test?